 In 2008, the DeafTaxVITA pilot program began in 5 cities and the following year it expanded to 21 cities across 9 states resulting in over $1 million dollars in tax refunds and credits received by 900+ Deaf taxpayers.
 The IRS made changes to Rural Regulations to Virtual Regulations for allowing videophone use to provide volunteer income tax preparation services for the Deaf community.

-Since then, Mr. Beal graduated from Rochester Institute of Technology (RIT) with an MBA in Entrepreneurship and has been working many self-employed professionals, both Deaf and Hearing, to help them reduce their tax liabilities and plan their businesses to be more tax-efficient.
+Since then, Mr. Beal graduated from Rochester Institute of Technology (RIT) with an MBA in Entrepreneurship and has been working with many self-employed professionals, both Deaf and Hearing, to help them reduce their tax liabilities and plan their businesses to be more tax-efficient.
 He is one of the leading experts and practitioners in the Deaf community in the area of entrepreneurship and small businesses start-up, operations and increasing profitability.